-Alexander the Great is known to have visited Behistun but we do not know more than that he heard that Bagastâna meant "place where the gods dwell".note[The incident is recorded by Diodorus of Sicily, World History 17.110.5.]
+Alexander the Great is known to have visited Behistun but we do not know more than that he heard that Bagastâna meant "place where the gods dwell".note[Diodorus of Sicily, World History 17.110.5.]
 After his death in 323 BCE, his empire disintegrated and the eastern satrapies fell to one of his officers, Seleucus I Nicator, who founded the Seleucid Empire.
 Behistun, situated along a main road that was just as crowded with travelers as it had always been, remained a monumental site.

 From this age, we have a nice statue of a reclining Heracles that dates back to 148 BCE, i.e., the final years of Seleucid control of the satrapy of Media.
 The demigod is shown quietly resting and drinking from a bowl, after performing one of his labors.
 (According to the Greek orator Libanius, Heracles was considered to be the ancestor of the Seleucid dynasty.)
 This statue was discovered in 1958, when the local road was lowered.
 At first, it had no head, but this was found a couple of days later.
 It was later stolen; what you see today, is a copy.

 A few years after the statue of Heracles had been created, Seleucid rule in the Iranian part of the empire collapsed.
 For almost four centuries, the Parthians were in control.
 They also left monuments at Behistun: rock reliefs and a free standing relief.
 The two rock reliefs are both damaged, not in the least because a seventeenth-century inscription was added in something resembling a mihrab.